 Will dermal fillers work for me?

-Some of the results can be seen immediately such as Voluma and Sub Q. If botox is used this can take 3-7 days to take full effect.
+Some of the results can be seen immediately such as Voluma and Sub Q.

 The period of benefit from this treatment varies between individuals and depends on factors such as your age, skin type and lifestyle.

 How do you chose which one to use?

 The biggest difference between the various fillers available is the size of the particles used, the active ingredient and the quantity in each vial.
 For instance, we would suggest fillers with smaller particles for superficial lines and larger particle fillers for deeper wrinkles, restoring lost volume, skin folds and lips.

 To find out which filler is best for you, contact us for a complimentary consultation.

 At your first visit, you will have a detailed discussion with a medical practitioner about your expectations, the possible side effects, complications, what the treatment involves, pain control and aftercare.

 We will also take your medical history, to make sure there is no reason why you should not receive the treatment.
 In addition, you will be asked to sign a consent form and we may also take photographs of you.